-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'They Call Me Hallelujah' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'They Call Me Hallelujah' on each platform when they are available.
 'They Call Me Hallelujah' is currently available to rent, purchase, or stream via subscription on Tubi TV, Prime Video, Plex, and Plex Channel in the US.

 'They Call Me Hallelujah' Release Dates